open/close all folders

 - Also used on Brooklyn Bridge — the grandfather claims to have played ball with Gil Hodges.
 When they run into Gil Hodges, he plays along with the story so the grandfather doesn't lose face with his grandkid.
 He's called a mensch for it.

-- Inverted on Sabrina the Teenage Witch.
+- Inverted.
 Sabrina ends up alienating her co-workers and they're convinced she's crazy.
 One day she pays for a woman's coffee and talks casually about it to her, not knowing it is actually Ashanti.
 Ashanti later comes into the magazine office while it's empty and sings for Sabrina to prove who she is.
 The rest of the magazine refuse to believe Sabrina but then Ashanti comes back in and references their conversation earlier, making it seem like they know each other.
 Sabrina then makes it seem like they have known each other a while in order to save her reputation.

 - Also subverted in a season six episode.
 Roxie claims to know Isaac Hanson - which she does.
 They dated years ago.